ibm-cloud-docs/containers/cs_versions.md

 ### Update after master
 {: #112_after}

+The following table shows the actions that you must take after you update the Kubernetes master.
+{: shortdesc}

 <table summary="Kubernetes updates for version 1.12">
 <caption>Changes to make after you update the master to Kubernetes 1.12</caption>